 However, unlike many public and private sector accelerators, Target ALS does NOT take an equity stake in the program.
 It offers all of its scientific tools, resources and funding with no strings attached, which is essential to the success of the Target ALS model.
 Taking the organization out of the financial equation helps pave the way for venture capital or industry investment.

-Discovering Potential in a Cancer Drug
+Discovering a Promising ALS Treatment in a Cancer Drug

 The Target ALS Innovation Ecosystem has spawned over 150 collaborations in just a few years.
 Approximately 30 of these collaborations met the benchmark to receive strategic, multi-year funding.
 Each one received support tailored to their unique needs.